GSA/site-scanning-documentation/pages/scan_steps.md

+[
 This is a description of the step-by-step technical process by which we 'scan' each Target URL.
-For information on the process of building the Target URL list, go [here](https://github.com/GSA/federal-website-index/blob/main/process/index-creation.md).
+For information on the process of building the Target URL list, go [here](https://github.com/GSA/federal-website-index/blob/main/process/index-creation.md).]

-* Order of scans
-  * For each scan, order of operations
-    * For each operation - a human readable but technical description of what happens and what data fields are written
-    * For each operation - a link to the source code
-  * For each scan, a link to the source code
-* Link to the order of scans

 First off, before any scans take place, the process of ingesting the target URL list into the database populates the following fields:
 * `Target URL`